chr5tphr/ecGAN/notes.md

 ## Questions

-- Why does no clipping result in better explanations? (not shown whether true)
+### Does no clipping result in better explanations?
-- Is tanh better than clipping? (sparse gradients)
+- (not shown)
+- but clipping results in better generator

+### Tanh vs. Clipping
+- Tanh: no sparse gradients -> inabillity to learn cifar10
+- Clip: does not have the 'noisy pixels', since it can easily reach full colors